 The Brunak Group aims for understanding multi-morbidity disease progression patterns and their relation to treatment events.
 The group integrates heterogeneous life science data from the molecular and clinical domains and is also engaged in methodology of translational utility, such as techniques of relevance within precision medicine.

-The group has specific interest in genes and proteins which play a role in several diseases, genes that may rationalize clinically observed patterns of multi-morbidity, or be of interest in relation to treatment strategies in the domain of chronic pathology.
+The Brunak Group has specific interest in genes and proteins, which play a role in several diseases, genes that may rationalize clinically observed patterns of multi-morbidity, or be of interest in relation to treatment strategies in the domain of chronic pathology.

-We have a strong focus on human genome and proteome variation and personalized medicine, in particular the ranking of treatment options and the reduction of patient-specific adverse drug reactions.
+The human genome, proteome variation and personalized medicine are themes with a strong focus in the group.
+In particular the ranking of treatment options and the reduction of patient-specific adverse drug reactions.
 Data integration and machine learning methods development in the big biomedical data domain is a major theme, as is the design of supercomputing infrastructure and private cloud solutions needed for person-sensitive data integrity.

 From Danish population-wide health data, we have developed a disease trajectory concept that can stratify patients according to longitudinal patterns rather than conventional subgroups of a single disease.
 The concept can, for example, estimate the mortality risk from a long-term prehistory of a single diagnosis.
 The approach can aggregate long and short timescales, for example combining 20-40 years of disease history with high-frequency data from short timescales from a single admission.

 The group also works on classical systems biology level analysis.

 “Network biology concepts in complex disease comorbidities”

 The latter is exemplified by our work explaining why Down syndrome patients may survive due to protective effects build into the human protein interactome.

 “Chromosome-wise Protein Interaction Patterns and Their Impact on Functional Implications of Large-Scale Genomic Aberrations”